conda-ag/conda-assettoken/README.md

  Inherits from BasicAssetToken.
 The CRWDAssetToken is responsible for clearing which means paying e.g. platform providers to ensure a good crowdinvesting ecosystem.
 Crowdsales can be certified in clearing which gives them a higher value.

 ### DividendAssetToken
 Inherits from CRWDAssetToken and therefore also from BasicAssetToken and adds functionality to pay dividends.
-The inheritance is mainly for separation of concerns the DividendAssetToken is the one that is really used.
+The inheritance is mainly for separation of concerns the DividendAssetToken is the one that is really used for projects that pay out dividends.
 Dividends can be deposited and claimed.
 Unclaimed dividends get recycled and are evenly distributed (this is to avoid sending to dead addresses)

+### EquityAssetToken
+Inherits from CRWDAssetToken and therefore also from BasicAssetToken and adds functionality to pay dividends.
+The inheritance is mainly for separation of concerns the EquityAssetToken is the one that is really used (besides DividendAssetToken).
+The owner of this contract is only important until the token is set to alive.
+During this phase he can set metadata information.
+When the EquityAssetToken is set to alive (which is one-way only) the ownership is transfered to capitalControl (which is a notary or other trusted entity).
+The capitalControl can mint/burn balances.

-### AssetTokenGenerator
+### AssetTokenGenerator(s)
-The AssetTokenGenerator contract has the main responsibility of generating tokens and remembering them
+The AssetTokenGenerator contracts have the main responsibility of generating tokens and remembering them

 # How it's connected
 The AssetToken shared in this repository is one essential part of the CRWD Network which has various areas and will build upon a row of smart contracts.